cambridge-ceu/csd3/systems/appendix.md

 ## Word cloud diagrams

-A diagram is generated from the following script,
+They are generated from the following script,

 ```bash
 if [ "$(uname -n | sed 's/-[0-9]*$//')" == "login-p" ]; then